Saturday marks the start of the Lunar New Year, also known as Chinese New Year or Spring Festival, China's biggest holiday.

 When is the Chinese New Year?

-This year, Chinese New Year begins on Tuesday, Feb.
-5 and lasts until Thursday, Feb.
-7. Officially, the holiday runs for three days, but unofficially it is celebrated over the course of two weeks.
+This year, Chinese New Year begins on Saturday, Jan.
+25. Officially, the holiday runs for three days, but unofficially it is celebrated over the course of two weeks.
 Chinese New Year follows the lunar calendar, so the exact dates change every year, but it usually occurs in late January or February, around the new moon closest to the beginning of spring.

 What is the Chinese New Year History